keyboardsamurai/antonioagudo.com/content/blog/_index.md

 title: Blog
 description: 'Blog Section'
 ---
-This is where I usually blog about software
+This is where I blog about software, usually.